-These rule changes were developed after careful analysis of federal regulations and expectations for minimizing the risk of drug residue violations at state-inspected meat plants.
-The department consulted with a large livestock medication and veterinary services company, and with the Wisconsin Veterinary Medical Association before developing the rule.
-Both entities supported the intent of the rule.
+Proposed rule changes were developed after careful analysis of federal regulations and expectations for minimizing the risk of drug residue violations at state-inspected meat plants.
+The department consulted with a large livestock medication and veterinary services company, and with the Wisconsin Veterinary Medical Association before developing the proposed rule.
+Both entities supported the intent of the proposed rule.